Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Algorithm for systems canonic with respect to the unknown inputs

 \section{Algorithm \ref{AlgoFull} for systems canonic with respect to the unknown inputs}

 When a system is canonic with respect to its unknown inputs, Algorithm \ref{AlgoFull} ends with the execution of Lines \ref{AlgoLineFINIT}-\ref{AlgoLineFINALSTEP} (the boolean variable {\it Continue} remains set to "true").
-The system could be directly in canonic form with respect to its unknown inputs or $\Omega$ was obtained in other parts of the algorithm (e.g., during the execution of the nested loop) and the system has been set in canonical form after the determination of one or more observable functions that are not among the outputs. ~The execution of Line \ref{AlgoLineFINIT} of Algorithm \ref{AlgoFull} provides the $m_w$ scalar functions $\widetilde{h}_1,\ldots, \widetilde{h}_{m_w}$ ($[\widetilde{h}_1,\ldots, \widetilde{h}_{m_w}]=\mathcal{S}(\Sigma,~\Omega)$).
-Then, the algorithm computes the following quantities:
+The system could be directly in canonic form with respect to its unknown inputs or $\Omega$ was obtained in other parts of the algorithm~ and the system has been set in canonical form after the determination of one or more observable functions that are not among the outputs. ~The execution of Line \ref{AlgoLineFINITSelection} of Algorithm \ref{AlgoFull} provides the $m_w$ scalar functions $\widetilde{h}_1,\ldots, \widetilde{h}_{m_w}$ ($[\widetilde{h}_1,\ldots, \widetilde{h}_{m_w}]=\mathcal{S}(\Sigma,~\Omega)$).
+Then, the algorithm computes the following quantities: $\mu$, $\nu$, $\widehat{g}^\alpha$, and the codistribution $\tobs$.